WhizBenjamin/whizbenjamin/README.md

 ### 🌱 I’m currently learning:

-JavaScript.
+JavaScript

 ### 🔭 I’m currently working on:

-A challenge from Dribble
+A challenge from Dribble.
 <br>
 Done with the desktop landing page version.
 <br>